-The two fleets will join for North Portland Harbor on the 6th, St. Helens and Columbia City Saturday December 7th, and from Scappoose to North Portland through Multnomah Channel along Highway 30 on the 8th.
-On Saturday, December 14th, the two fleets will again combine to travel to Lake Oswego.
-The following night, December 15th, the combined fleet will parade in the St. John's area on the Willamette River.
+The two fleets will join for North Portland Harbor on the 5th, St. Helens and Columbia City Saturday December 13th, and from Scappoose to North Portland through Multnomah Channel along Highway 30 on the 14th.
+On Saturday, December 20th, the two fleets will again combine to travel to Lake Oswego.
+The following night, December 21st, the combined fleet will end the season with a parade in the St. John's area on the Willamette River.

 Many restaurants and hotels along the Columbia and Willamette rivers are already taking reservations with nights already booked for some evenings.

 The boats, 14 to 65 feet long, are brightly decorated for the holiday season.
 The ships draw thousands of residents each night to the banks of the rivers for their performances.
 Up to 60 holiday boats are expected to make up the two fleets.